 verb (commits, committing, committed)[with object]

-- 1Carry out or perpetrate (a mistake, crime, or immoral act): he committed an uncharacteristic errorMore example sentences
+- 1Perpetrate or carry out (a mistake, crime, or immoral act): he committed an uncharacteristic errorMore example sentences

 - More criminals than ever before are carrying weapons to commit crimes.

 - I'm grateful it has taught me not to commit such immoral acts.

 - On each occasion, magistrates had warned him that he could be resentenced for his crimes if he committed another offence within a year.

 - 2Pledge or bind (a person or an organization) to a certain course or policy: they were reluctant to commit themselves to an opinion [with object and infinitive]: the treaty commits each party to defend the other [no object]: try it out before you commit to a purchaseMore example sentences

 - And of course, we're committed to helping them as much as we can.